yuliana81santi/Portfolio_project/README.md

 I used google chrome as the main browser to check my website.
 However, I also use a couple of other web browsers to test my website to make sure that they are presentable.
 I also tested my webpage against different type of devices (i.e laptop and mobile phones) to ensure they are responsive and displayed properly on difference screen sizes.

-Every time a code was changed, I checked it right away on the a google chrome to ensure they changed are displayed properly.
+Every time a code was changed, I checked it right away on google chrome to ensure the change works and is displayed properly.
 When the code works properly, I would commit it through git and eventually on github.

 **HTML and CSS Validation**